openshift/oauth-templates/README.md

 1. Resume rollouts of `cluster-version-operator` in the web console by visiting `https://<HOSTNAME>/k8s/ns/openshift-cluster-version/deployments/cluster-version-operator` via `Actions > Resume Rollouts` and scale pods back to one using the pod donut controls.
 1. Visit `https://<HOSTNAME>/k8s/ns/openshift-authentication-operator/deployments/authentication-operator` and use the pod donut controls to set pods to one.

+### Red Hat OpenShift Dedicated and Red Hat OpenShift on Service on AWS (ROSA)

+The OpenShift Dedicated and OpenShift on Service on AWS branded templates also take advantage of the override mechanism.
+To update the templates used by OpenShift Dedicated and OpenShift on Service on AWS, follow these steps:

+1. Follow the instructions on the [managed-cluster-config](https://github.com/openshift/managed-cluster-config) repository for [OpenShift Dedicated](https://github.com/openshift/managed-cluster-config/tree/master/source/html/osd) and [OpenShift Service on AWS](https://github.com/openshift/managed-cluster-config/tree/master/source/html/rosa) to update the templates.